Transitional Waters Bulletin and related titles. (Moved, now re-found).

 Facebook to RSS – FetchRSS.
 I tested it, it works, and with Groups as well.
 Though your Facebook Group needs to be Public, not Private. $5 a month for a 25-item RSS feed, though it seems the feed has no ‘re-sort by date posted’ functionality.

 I found the excellent 123Apps Online Audio Converter, which extracts the audio from any online video.
 No sign-up needed.
 I fed it a Web link to a 6Gb MIT conference video.
-(Sadly that was the only option MIT offered, but not all users have i) superfast Internet, ii) the spare disk space, or iii) a video editor that can handle such a beast of a file without crashing).
+That was the only option MIT offered, but not all users have i) superfast Internet, ii) the spare disk space, or iii) a video editor that can handle such a beast of a file without crashing.

 The 123Apps service downloaded the video onto its servers speedily (about 5 mins).
 It then offered me a .MP3 of the audio from the 6Gb video, with conversion to .MP3 taking another minute or so.
 The .MP3 then downloaded with no hassle, at a comfortable 495Mb containing a day’s conference audio at a good quality.